 There’s nothing quite like placing the perfect bet, especially when you cash in on an underdog.
 Spotting value on the NFL odds is a boast-worthy skill that takes time to master.
 And even then, there is always an element of luck that can swing in either direction.

 We’ve gone back in the history books to look at three of the NFL best bets for the Super Bowl that resulted in major payouts for the bettor.
 Looking at these examples, there’s one thing for certain: to win big you need to predict when an underdog is going to come through.
 Perhaps these examples will give you inspiration to predict the next great upset.
+Find more Super Bowl betting stories and strategies in our football section.

 The third championship game between the AFL and NFL (Super Bowl III) had an outcome that few predicted, according to the Super Bowl odds.
 It was held on January 12 in 1969 and featured the NFL’s Baltimore Colts as 19.5-point favourites against the AFL’s New York Jets.
 No AFL team had ever beat an NFL club in tihe championship game up to this point and the AFL was considered by many to be a B-class league.
 The outcome of Super Bowl III changed that narrative forever.